technion-csl/gups/README.md

 According to its [website](https://icl.utk.edu/hpcc/), the HPC Challenge (HPCC) suite measures a range memory access patterns and consists of seven benchmarks: HPL, DGEMM, STREAM, PTRANS, RandomAccess, FFT, and Communication bandwidth and latency.
 Strangely, the suite links all these benchmarks into a single, monolithic executable that runs them one by one.
 This repo extracts one of the seven benchmarks -- RandomAccess -- so it can be run alone.
 Most of our code borrows from the file `RandomAccess/core_single_cpu.c` of the official github repo: https://github.com/icl-utk-edu/hpcc (the original copyright notice is included).
-We additionally clean the code and remove MPI dependencies.
+We additionally clean the code and remove MPI and OpenMP dependencies.

 # Summary of changes
 The changes with respect to the original code are: